 The Use Case Factory®

 In the world of health information exchange, a use case is a unique instance of sharing a specific type of information regarding patients and their health.
-Each use case has a specific purpose, type of data exchanged, and rules for interactions between people and systems.

 Rather than making technology the starting point, Michigan’s approach to Health Information exchanges focuses on the purposes for which data will be exchanged, along with the policies and incentives on a case-by-case basis.